-If you’re looking to enter the world of freelancing, or have just taken this step, then you’ll likely be eager to make sure you have the contracts that you need in place.
+|If you’re starting out in freelancing or have recently taken the leap, having the right contracts in place will be a priority.
 You’ll want to know that you have a professional outlook from a documentation point of view and are contractually protected as you build your career.

 Contract law for freelancers doesn’t have to be complicated!
 In this article, we’ll cover the essential contracts that freelancers need, so you have the confidence to launch your freelancing business and make a success of it.